nix-community/nixdoc/doc/frontmatter.md

 ## Keywords

-### `doc-location`
+### `doc_location`

 Rules:

-1. The `doc-location` keyword can be used to use content from another file INSTEAD of the doc-comments content.
+1. The `doc_location` keyword can be used to use content from another file INSTEAD of the doc-comments content.

-2. The value `file` must be given as a path relative to the current file.
+2. The value must be given as a path relative to the current file.

 3. Using this directive does not process any content inside the file, using it as-is.